And Now for Something Completely Different: Budget

 The film's budget was £80,000, 40% of which came from Lownes.
 This is self-referentially acknowledged in the film's Killer Cars animation; the voiceover narration (done by Eric Idle) mentions "a scene of such spectacular proportions that it could never in your life be seen in a low-budget film like this... if you notice, my mouth isn't moving, either".
 The film was shot on location in England and inside an abandoned dairy (rather than on a more costly soundstage) beginning on 26 October, ten days after recording was completed on the second series, and ending on 9 December 1970.
 The budget was so low that some effects seen on the television series could not be repeated in the film.

 Release

 Reception among American audiences

 Reviews for American audiences were mixed (principally because British humour was unfamiliar to American viewers at that time) but mostly positive.
 When it was released on 22 August 1972, the film had little success at the box office and did not do well until a late 1974 re-release, which was after PBS began showing the original television episodes in the US.
-It currently has a 88% approval rating on Rotten Tomatoes based on 26 reviews, with an average score of 6.9/10.
+It currently has an 88% approval rating on Rotten Tomatoes based on 26 reviews, with an average score of 6.9/10.